 Meiji Gakuin University has its origins in the “Hepburn School” English school founded by Dr. James Hepburn in 1863.
 Hepburn always strove to contribute to the society in which he lived, and that philosophy persists at Meiji Gakuin University to this very day.

-A vast collection of documents related to the more than 150-year history of Meiji Gakuin University is organized and stored at the Archives, where it is made available to the public.
+A vast collection of documents related to the more than 150-year history of Meiji Gakuin University is organized and stored at the Archives, where it is made available to the public. (in Japanese)

 Meiji Gakuin University hosts a “Chapel Hour” worship service during the daily lunch recess on both of its campuses, in which anyone is free to participate.
 The University also offers opportunities for students to understand Christianity more deeply through lectures, concerts, Bible study groups, study tours, volunteer programs, and other activities.